* Euro steadies, stays above strong chart support at $1.30

 By Jessica Mortimer

-LONDON, April 18 The euro rose on Thursday,
+LONDON, April 18 The euro edged up on Thursday,

-staying above key chart support at $1.30, but remained
+staying above key chart support at $1.30 but it remained

 vulnerable after falls the previous day on talk of more monetary